airblast-dev/vshieldpy/README.md

 The library does cover all API paths, however, there are a few small things missing.
 - Setting a wallpaper for a server.
 (This is only doable if you have reseller access)
 - Tasks are not stored in the instance of a server, said tasks are only returned by `/server/getInfo/<server_id>`.
 - The ease of use of the library might be lacking for various use cases such as hosting a reseller website.
+I am open to ways this can be improved.
+- Implementing testing for exceptions.
+Most important ones are already implemented, however a few (mainly parameter exceptions) are not tested.

 For non-breaking and/or small changes feel free to create a PR.
 If not create an issue so a solution can be discussed.